Chloeliyi/Chloe_Asg1/README.md

 The resource page contains information about NCT's different social media with another section containing a contact form.
 At the bottom is a footer with a link to the NCT fandom wiki and a second navigation menu.

 Existing Features: <br>
-.Feature 1 - Youtube video on index page that users can click to watch. <br>
-.Feature 2 - Photo gallery on members page that users can click to enlargen the image. <br>
+.Feature 1 - Photo gallery on members page that users can click to enlargen the image. <br>
-.Feature 3 - Contact form on resources page that users can fill out and click submit to receive a thank you message.
+.Feature 2 - Contact form on resources page that users can fill out and click submit to receive a thank you message.
+Form validation has also been done to check if fields are empty along with email address validation.

+Feature Ideas:
+.A search bar for users to be able to find what they want without having to scroll through the entire website.

 # Technologies Used

+.Javascript: <br>
+The project used javascript to print out a submit message for the form in the resources page along with validation for the fields to check if empty and to check if the email address format is correct.
 .Lightbox:
 https://lokeshdhakar.com/projects/lightbox2/